 So What Makes for Conflict Gemstones?

 The violence isn’t just limited to the act of war and fighting.
 Sexual violence against woman is used as means of war with rapes being rampart.
 In the Democratic Republic of The Congo, 5.5 million people have died as a result of the war and paucity of resources to basic health care facilities.
-Compared to direct fatalities as a result of the fighting, indirect fatalities far outweigh them.
+Compared to direct fatalities because of the fighting, indirect fatalities far outweigh them.

 The 22 Diamond Producing Countries who are signatory to the Kimberly Process: